Glossary of Terms

 Colleges and Universities use a lot of unique terms.
 Below is a comprehensive list of frequently used words and definitions to help you better understand the Stockton experience.

-The Office of Academic Advising meets with prospective and current students to discuss curriculum and transfer credit issues.
+The Center for Academic Advising meets with prospective and current students to discuss curriculum and transfer credit issues.
 The office also advises students at Stockton who have not yet chosen a major as well as students on academic probation.
 Located Campus Center Suite 242.

 Undergraduate students may take up to 21 credits each term.
 Coursework in excess of 21 credits per term is considered an academic overload.